10hourlabs/python-react-takehome/README.md

 2. Customers are identified only by their email addresses
 3. All services are predefined (pre-seeded in the DB) and customers can only choose from a dropdown
 4. Work Orders cannot be scheduled in the past only in the future
 5. All available time slots should be used.
-For example, if a work order is deleted, and a new work order is created.
-The newly available slots should be used for newly created requests
+For example, if a service request is deleted, and a new one is created.
+The available slots should be used for the newly created requests
 6. Durations should be in minutes.
 Example 25.2 would mean 25 minutes 2 seconds but should be presented to users after a search in a friendly format.
 For example, after a successful search, I wouldn't show 65.40 to a user rather 1hr 5min would be more appropriate.
 Please feel free to spell our the hours and minutes if you so desire.
-7. Work orders should not be created for the following -> Any date that is a holiday
+7. Work orders should not be created for the following
+    - Any date that is a holiday
-    -> Sundays
+    - Sundays
-    -> Anytime before 9 am and after 5 pm Monday - Saturday
+    - Anytime before 9 am and after 5 pm Monday - Saturday

 ### Customer Workflow (Create Service Request)